nhsengland/it-standards/Services/service-procurement.md

 * Single sign-on (SSO) must always be an option.

-  Internal NHSEI or X users should not be subject to any other sign-on than their cloud identity sign-on.
+  Internal NHS England users should not be subject to any other sign-on than their cloud identity sign-on.
   For systems that service the NHS or wider, our external identity store should generally be used.

   SSO must use open standards.
 Typically OAuth or SAML.

   Services not meeting these requirements will come under additional scrutiny and may be rejected.

+  See the [Identity & Acess Management (IDAM)](./../idam/) sections of the standards for more detail.

 * All actions and events requiring security must be logged and the individual making changes must be clearly identified.

-* There are existing, strategic identity stores and processes for NHSEI, and NHSX.
-Contact the NHSEI Cyber Security team or the Head of Architecture for details.
+* There are existing, strategic identity stores and processes for NHS England.
+Contact the NHS England Cyber Security team or the Head of Architecture for details.

   Proposals outside of these are unlikely to be accepted unless there are exceptional circumstances.